backdrop-contrib/juiced_up_layouts/README.md

 Juiced Up Layouts
 -----------------

-A set of 8 splash page flexbox based layouts for Backdrop CMS.
+A set of 8 splash page flexbox based layouts for Backdrop CMS 1.4+

 Backdrop CMS allows you to easily specify layouts (design skeletons/wireframes) for a URL on your site (or set of paths to pages).
 One use-case you may have for your website is a splash page, full screen page, single page marketing website, or "big sell" page.
 These set of layouts seek to provide this.

 These layouts are not for text rich, content heavy pages.
+They are for "sign up now" pages, not "let me tell you my life story" pages.

 These set of layouts provide/rely on a lightweight CSS flexbox grid system called JuicedCSS by Joey Lea ( http://juicedcss.com ).
 You may read about using this layout system here: http://juicedcss.com/bower_components/juiced/docs/layout.html .